 As a freelancer, vacation may sound tougher than they actually are.
 Once you take a vacation, you will find that it isn’t that tough.

-Many Entrepreneurs on the Internet share about working from beaches and other varied places but the question is, do you need to be working from such places and more importantly do you want to be working from such places or rather prefer to enjoy being there?
+Bloggers on the Internet share working from beaches.
+The question is, do you need to be working from such places?
+More importantly, as a freelancer, should you be working from such places or instead prefer enjoying a vacation there?

-As a freelancer, vacation may sound tougher than they actually are.
+As a freelancer, vacation may sound tougher than they are.
 Once you take a vacation, you will find that it isn’t that tough.
-Recently I went to Mecca for an 18 days tour and I did not carry laptop or tablet with me and even avoided Internet connectivity.
+Recently I went to Mecca for an 18 days tour, and I did not carry a laptop or tablet with me and even avoided Internet connectivity.

 The Short Story of Long Vacations